 - Logistics: Optimizing logistics tasks such as counting pallets or designating the required equipment for staff can now be done by AI, reducing processing time and human error.

-- Automating Wages and Performance Updates: Using AI lets you automate wages and schedule performance updates.
-These could be linked to data to give better insights into employee performance.
+- Automating wages and performance updates: Using AI lets you automate wages and schedule performance updates.
+Also, these could be linked to data to give better insights into employee performance.